wmiller848/GoGP/README.md

 #### Program Expressions and Trees ####

-Now we enter the the standard genetic programing space.
+Now we enter the the standard [Genetic Programing](https://en.wikipedia.org/wiki/Genetic_programming) space.

 We have a program expression we can validate and convert into a `Program Tree`.
 These expressions are read from right to left and produce a program tree.
 For example:

 `+12,5,$a-10,2`

-would convert to the following tree
+Would convert to the following tree:

 ```
 +